 Healthcare AI Governance

 Healthcare AI is different.
-Patient safety, practitioner liability, and health information privacy create unique governance challenges.
-We help New Zealand healthcare organisations navigate HIPC 2020, Medsafe requirements, and clinical governance obligations.
+Patient safety, practitioner liability, health information privacy, and hauora Māori health equity create governance challenges that no generic framework can address.
+Our team helps New Zealand healthcare organisations navigate the Health Information Privacy Code 2020, Medsafe requirements, Privacy Act 2020 compliance, and clinical governance obligations specific to Aotearoa, protecting both patients and practitioners.

 See Regulatory Requirements